-15. Period of self-quarantine
+20. Period of self-quarantine

-- (1) Subject to clause 16, if a close contact self-quarantines at the same premises where the diagnosed person is self-isolating, the close contact must self-quarantine for seven days from the date on which the diagnosed person undertook a COVID-19 PCR test, from which they were diagnosed with COVID-19. - (2) Subject to clause 16, if a close contact self-quarantines at a different premises from where the diagnosed person is self-isolating, the close contact must self-quarantine for seven days from when the close contact most recently had contact with the diagnosed person.
+(1) Subject to clause 21, if a close contact self-quarantines at the same premises where the diagnosed person or the probable case is self-isolating, the close contact must self-quarantine for seven days:

+- (a) from the date on which the diagnosed person undertook a COVID-19 PCR test, from which they were diagnosed with COVID-19; or - (b) from the date on which the probable case received a positive result from a COVID-19 rapid antigen test. - (2) Subject to clause 21, if a close contact self-quarantines at a different premises from where the diagnosed person is self-isolating, the close contact must self-quarantine for seven days from when the close contact most recently had contact with the diagnosed person.

-16. End of period of self-quarantine
+21. End of period of self-quarantine